 Over the past 30 years Michael has operated at senior levels in both politics and business.
 In his political career he was a Member of Parliament for 18 years and served in the Cabinet at the time of the Coalition Government, as Secretary of State for Scotland.

 After the 2015 General Election, Michael became a Senior Adviser at PwC.
 Prior to entering politics, he qualified as a chartered accountant with the firm.

 Meet the rest of the BVCA senior team below.

-Jayne Mould is the Finance and Operations Director of the BVCA and is responsible for finance, corporate development, HR and facilities.
+Jayne Mould is the BVCA's Chief Operating Officer and Head of Finance.
 Jayne qualified as a Chartered Accountant with PwC where she worked in the audit, transaction services and structuring departments.
 Prior to joining the BVCA, Jayne was an Investment Manager at a LSE listed self-managed investment trust.
 She has also worked for an international media company where she was responsible for the assessment of investment opportunities and the on-going portfolio management held by the group.
 Jayne holds a B.A.
 (Hons) in Medieval and Modern History.

 Sara Rajeswaran is the BVCA’s Director of External Affairs.
 Prior to joining the BVCA in 2021, she worked in the UK Government as Special Advisor to the Environment Secretary.
 Before her time in government she was Executive Director for Government Affairs and Devolved Nations at the Association of the British Pharmaceutical Industry; Associate Director at Edelman; Deputy Head of the BME Research Unit at Policy Exchange; and Chief of Staff to the CEO and Strategy Adviser to the Chairman of Network Rail.